 Stakeholder and Partners resources

-Welcome to the stakeholder and partnership page for the Clear Your Head campaign.
-This page provides a range of campaign assets which you can use to support the physical and mental health of your employees and customers, following government advice to stay at home and physically distance.
+Welcome to the partnership and stakeholder page for the Clear Your Head campaign.
+This page provides a range of campaign assets which you can use to support the physical and mental health of your employees and customers.

-We want to reassure people that there is support available and help them with tips on how to stay positive and to protect their mental and physical wellbeing during the coronavirus outbreak.
+With your help we want to reassure people that there is support available and provide tips on how to stay positive and to protect their mental and physical wellbeing during the coronavirus outbreak.

 As a trusted company/organisation operating in Scotland you can help the campaign in a variety of very simple ways;